retrocomputacion/retroterm/README.md

 Separate *Commodore 64* versions of the executable are provided for cartridges featuring an ACIA 6551 such as *SwiftLink* (limited to **38400bps**) and *Turbo232*.</br>
 The *Commodore Plus/4* version is limited to the maximum speed for the built in ACIA: **19200bps**
 <br>
+The *MSX 1* version is also at this moment limited to **19200bps**, and only supports RS-232 interfaces that adhere to the MSX standard (ie: SVI-738 and HX-22 built-in ports, SVI-737 and Sony HB-232, or any other interface implemented with the i8251 + i8253 USART and Timer combo)<br>

 ## 1.1 Release history